ArshRai17/cool-anemone/content/_index.md

-      I enjoy collaborating with technical and business teams to simplify complex subject matter into simple and easy-to-understand communication materials.
-When I'm not writing (pushing pixels), you'll find me composing, gardening, or drinking Darjeeling tea.
+      I enjoy collaborating with technical and business teams to simplify complex information into simple, well-structured, and easy-to-understand communication.
+When I'm not writing or learning new technologies, you'll find me recording music, gardening, or drinking Darjeeling tea.
     actions:
       - type: action
         label: Contact Me